 As the laboratory school housed in the Department of Human Development and Family Studies, the Colorado State University Early Childhood Center honors human connection.
-Current violent and racist events and the images rolling across screens in our homes can cause distress among young children.
+The ongoing violent and and racist events and the images rolling across screens in our homes are challenging for many reasons and can cause distress among young children.

-The leaders at the CSU Early Childhood Center have put together resources that will help parents start a healthy dialogue about racism and violence.
+The CSU Early Childhood Center has put together resources that will help parents start a healthy dialogue about racism and violence.